Provides access to 8 precompiled stoplists, including the most commonly used

 "onix2000": ONIX (2000) list of 196 words

-"nltk2001": Python's NLTK (2009) list of 179 words
+"nltk2009": Python's NLTK (2009) list of 179 words

 The Snowball (2014) stoplist is likely the most commonly, it is the default

-package, which is used by quanteda
+in the stopwords package, which is used by quanteda, tidytext and

-packages, followed closely by the Smart (1993) stoplist,
+tokenizers packages, followed closely by the Smart (1993) stoplist,

-package.
+the default in the tm package.
 The word counts for SMART (1993) and

 ONIX (2000) are slightly different than in other places because of